mfursov/logpipes/README.md

 Transforms console.log ('debug', 'error', 'info', 'log', 'trace', 'warn') method output with chainable pipes.

-Comes with a ready-to-use implementation of `JsonStringifyPipe` - a pipe that transforms console output into a single serialized JSON string.
+Comes with a ready-to-use implementation of different pipes, like `JsonStringifyPipe`: a pipe that transforms console output into a single serialized JSON string.

 TypeScript safe.
 Has zero external dependencies.